0065 Vice President for Administrative Services

 9. Encourages high morale and the delivery of quality, customer-focused information and services by the departments, units and employees of the Administrative Services Division by employing a leadership style that motivates employees to accomplish established goals and objectives in a collegial, self-motivating manner.

-15. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses required by the President.
+11. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses as directed.

 SUPERVISION

-The Vice President for Administrative Services reports directly to the President of the University and supervises the directors of administrative units within the Administrative Services Division.
+The Vice President for Administrative Services reports directly to the President of the University and supervises leadership of departments within the Administrative Services Division.

 OFFICE OF HUMAN RESOURCES